 Asset Lifecycle Management Best Practices

-Information Technology Asset Management or ITAM is a predetermined set of practices employed by a business to support strategic decision making and improving spending within the current IT infrastructure.
+Information Technology Asset Management (or ITAM) is a predetermined set of practices employed by a business to support strategic decision making and improving spending within the current IT infrastructure.
 A sound plan and streamlined procedures are imperative to tracking and managing all the IT-related assets.
-ITAM is necessary to cut down additional maintenance costs, improve efficiency, reduce security risks, be ready for audits, maintain optimum inventory levels etc. This, in turn, helps other Information Technology Infrastructure Library (ITIL) processes by increasing their efficiency, working out perfect budgets and making the best purchase decisions.
+ITAM is necessary to cut down additional maintenance costs, improve efficiency, reduce security risks, be ready for audits and maintain optimum inventory levels.
+This, in turn, helps other Information Technology Infrastructure Library (ITIL) processes by increasing their efficiency, working out perfect budgets and making the best purchase decisions.

 Best Practice Sharing

 Businesses tend to have a lot of inventory.
 Some of it is IT resources and others are not.
 So the starting point has to be discovering all your business IT assets.
 They could be in office, on the floor or lying as spare inventory.
 Once you have the complete IT inventory you will you what you actually have.
 It is then compared with the stored data to know what is missing.
 Asset discovery is a typical process because some assets are intangible (such as software assets and cloud assets) and yet constitute a part of your IT network.
 To make work easy, break down the assets into different categories like: